Each Year, Pets Adviser Donates

 Help Us Make a Difference in Animals' Lives

 At Pets Adviser, we're proud of our ongoing commitment to helping companion animals in need.

 That's why we were early members of CASA, the Coalition for the Adoption of Shelter Animals, and it's why our site features a search engine devoted solely to finding great adoptable shelter pets for our readers.
 We've covered important animal welfare topics in detail, and we regularly honor those people who selflessly dedicate their lives to improving the animal community.

 This site, like most websites, makes money from advertising.
 But we're different — we use that money for good.
 From the very beginning of Pets Adviser, we have always set aside and donated a sizable portion of our net advertising revenue.
-That has meant hundreds — and, in 2013, thousands — of dollars each year (yay!) to help animal shelters, groups or related causes we believe in.
-Any remaining ad revenue is recycled right back into this website to cover our essential expenses so we can meet our other major commitment: to give pet owners the tools they need to have happy, healthy pets.
+That has meant hundreds — and lately, thousands — of dollars each year (yay!) to help animal shelters, groups or related causes we believe in.
+Any remaining ad revenue is recycled right back into this website to cover our expenses so we can meet our other major commitment: to give pet owners the tools they need to have happy, healthy pets.

 You'd be surprised what a difference a small donation can make to a nonprofit charity.
 In 2011, when we were starting out, we were able to put together $200 for the Surfin' Santa Paws Howliday Giving Drive from the "SURFice dog" Ricochet, the ASPCA's Dog of the Year.
 This event was more than a "paw it forward" gift drive for children with illnesses; it was a way for Ricochet to visit elementary schools and teach hundreds of schoolchildren how to treat pets with kindness and respect.

 As our website grew, we were in a position to make larger donations.
 In 2012, Pets Adviser was a sponsor of the Brooklyn Mutt Show, donating $500 to help defray expenses to run this event, held yearly to raise money for charitable causes.
 The third-annual Brooklyn Mutt Show raised funds for both the Sean Casey Animal Rescue and the Wild Bird Fund.